society-io/society.io/README.md

 7. Click "**Sign Up**" & Fill in the *Required* Fields

-8. When You Enter the Lobby, Click on "**Tutorials**" & Read the Rules/Strategy Tips
+8. When You Enter the Lobby, Click on "**Tutorials**" & Read the Rules

 9. **Play S O C I E T Y!**